Calcitonin blood test

-The health care provider may suggest a calcitonin test when you have symptoms of medullary thyroid cancer or MEN syndrome, ora family history of these conditions.
+Your health care provider may order a calcitonin test when you have symptoms of medullary cancer of the thyroid or multiple endocrine neoplasia ( MEN ) syndrome, or a family history of these conditions.
 Calcitonin may also be higher in other tumors, such as:

 What Abnormal Results Mean

 A higher-than-normal level may indicate: